xfiveco/generator-xh/app/templates/README.md

 Sprites generation is accomplished using [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith).
 Detailed documentation regarding available options and generation engines is described there.

 In the XH Generator default configuration you are expected to put yor files in `src/img/sprites/1x/` directory for normal-density screens and `src/img/sprites/2x/` for retina & similar ones.
 Filename of the image should be the same - let's say `home.png`.
 When task finishes running (it may take some time, which is why sprite generation is optional feature), you will be able to use sprite helper mixins in your code.
-The one you're most interested in can be found in <% if (cssPreprocessor === 'SCSS' || cssPreprocessor === 'LIBSASS') { %>`src/scss/setup/_sprites.scss`<% } %><% if (cssPreprocessor === 'LESS') { %>`src/less/setup/sprites.less`<% } %> - `sprite-retina` mixin.
+The one you're most interested in can be found in `src/<%= this.cssPreprocessor %>/setup/_sprites.<%= this.cssPreprocessor %>` - `sprite-retina` mixin.
 It takes two arguments (for now, we're planning to further simplify that) - variable that holds normal sprite data & variable that holds retina sprite data.
 Those variables were generated for you when task ran.
-To make it clearer, using SCSS for our example home icon you would do:
+To make it clearer, using <%= this.cssPreprocessor %> for our example home icon you would do:

 ```css
 .my-home-icon {